carl2087/final-whistle/README.md

 ## Database schema

 I drew the database schemas up in Microsoft Excel &copy; The shema diagrams where used to plan the database models, fields and also the relationships between the models and how they would interact with each other.
 The Final Whistle consists of two models one for comments and one for posts.
-There is an oppurttunity to create a third model for the football teams in a future release of the site.
+There is an oppurtunity to create a third model for the football teams in a future release of the site.

 ![Database schema comment model](./assets/wireframes/comment-model-diagram.png)
 ![Database schema post model](./assets/wireframes/post-model-diagram.png)